A – Proposal for the creation at UNESCO-IHP of the

 Structure of the LaSII

 The LaSII strives to integrate representatives from each country in the world affected by subsidence.
 Each country may be represented by a maximum of two Members.
 If Members are unavailable, a country can be represented by one or two Observers.
-A third category, Associate, is for any land-subsidence specialist or enthusiast practitioner showing an outstanding commitment to LaSII’s activities as evaluated by the Members, even if there are already two Members/Observers of her/his represented country.
+A third category, Affiliate, is for any land-subsidence specialist or enthusiast practitioner showing an outstanding commitment to LaSII’s activities as evaluated by the Members, even if there are already two Members/Observers of her/his represented country.

 Activities of the LaSII